tommyktech/eclipse-on-save-hook-plugin/README.md

 ## How To Configure
 You can configure this plug-in per project.

-1. Create a conf file with a name `on_save_hook.conf` on top of a target project directory.
+1. Create a conf file with a name `on_save_hook.conf` in the top directory of your target project.
 2. In that file, you must set `exec` item at least like below:
 `exec=C:/Users/test_user/workspace/TestProject/execute_file.bat`